-If we’ll encourage our kids to go inside for their answers, they’ll discover for themselves what choices are effective, and what works in life.
-Sure, they may suffer some tough consequences along the way.
+If we’ll encourage our kids to go inside for their answers, they’ll discover for themselves what choices are effective and what works in life.
+Sure, they may suffer some challenging consequences along the way.
 But our children don’t learn from our words.
 They learn from their experiences how to make wise decisions next time.

-Our children need to know how to listen inside for their intuitive intelligence, and how to interpret the information in ways that are useful.
-To help with that, we may need to let go of a belief that we need to figure everything out through logical thinking, so we can open to the natural intelligence inside ourselves.
+Our children need to know how to listen inside for their intuitive intelligence, and how to interpret the information they receive in ways that are useful.
+To help them with that, we may need to let go our beliefs that say, “I need to figure everything out through logical thinking,” so we can open to the natural intelligence inside ourselves.

 It means helping our kids to trust their intuition, and to heed their first spontaneous response instead of being afraid to make a mistake.
-So they’ll need to make a decision ahead of time that it’s OK to make mistakes, and that whatever happens will be all right.
+So they’ll need to make a decision ahead of time that it’s all right to make mistakes.
 It means taking responsibility for decisions, which results in confidence.

 My son spent a summer raising money to make a cross-country trip to visit friends.
 He worked odd jobs, including cutting lawns in our neighborhood.
 One day he cut a lawn on our street, but it was the wrong yard.
 The owner believed my son should learn a lesson, so he wouldn’t pay for the cut grass.
 Plus, the right lawn still had to be cut.
 It was a pretty lousy day in the grass-cutting business.
 But he managed to not beat himself up, and we laughed about it later.

-By asking relevant questions inside themselves, and then expecting answers to show up, and then waiting for and recognizing the answers, our children can learn to ask inner questions and immediately receive answers.
-And through steady practice, they can build a functioning bridge between their conscious awareness and their intuitive intelligence.
+By asking relevant questions inside themselves and then expecting and recognizing answers, our children can learn to request and immediately receive answers.
+And with steady practice, they can build a functioning bridge between their conscious awareness and their intuitive intelligence.

-From the time my sons were infants, I put their photos at eye level for them, right in their cribs.
+When my sons were babies, I put their photos at eye level for them, right in their cribs.
 And I always kept mirrors in their rooms.
-I wanted them to become familiar and comfortable and even adoring of their images before society could begin to tell them that they were unacceptable in any way.
+I wanted them to be familiar and comfortable and even adoring of their images, before society could begin to tell them that they were unacceptable in any way.